Boosting fluxons for ballistic-logic power using an Aharonov-Casher ring: Abstract

 \section{Abstract}

-Superconducting logic is efficient and fast relative to CMOS, but needs fundamental studies on how to scale to very large circuits.
-Recently, ballistic shift registers for single-flux quanta (SFQ) bits were shown in simulation to allow high energy efficiency and clockless operation.
-However, the gates are unpowered such that the bit inertia can only allow a finite number of sequential gate executions because the bits slow slightly after each gate operation.
-Here we show that a structure based on an Aharonov-Casher ring can power these shift registers by boosting the bit velocity to a constant value, in spite of unusual bit states constituted by two polarities of SFQ.
-We discuss the design of the structure that we consider to be scalable, explain its operation, and study its performance in terms of boosted velocity, efficiency, and parameter margins.
+Superconducting logic is fast and energy-efficient relative to CMOS, but also fundamental studies are needed to scale up circuits for greater utility.
+Recently, ballistic shift registers for single-flux quanta (SFQ) bits were shown in simulations to allow high-efficiency superconducting gates.
+However, these gates are unpowered such that the bits slow after each gate operation, and thus only a short sequence of gates is possible without added power.
+Here we theoretically show that a circuit based on an Aharonov-Casher ring can power these shift registers by boosting the bit velocity to a constant value, despite their unusual bit states constituted by two polarities of SFQ.
+Each bit state is forced into a different ring arm and then accelerated as part of the operation.
+The circuit dynamics depend on various circuit parameters and choices of how to merge the bit-state paths.
+One design from each merge design choice is proposed to possibly enable scaling up to an array of gates by adding serial biasing in a relatively simple way.
+We find adequate performance for ballistic logic in terms of boosted velocity, energy efficiency, and parameter margins.
+We also discuss the circuit's classical barriers, which relate to the Aharonov-Casher effect in a different parameter regime.